-What is anaemia and folic acid deficiency anaemia?
+What is folic acid deficiency?

 Folic acid (folate) is a vitamin and is needed to make new cells in your body, including red blood cells.
 Your body does not store very much folic acid.
 You need a regular fresh supply to keep healthy.
 Many foods contain folic acid, including spinach, sprouts, broccoli, green beans, peas, chickpeas, brown rice, kidney, liver and potatoes.
 A normal balanced diet contains enough folic acid.
 However, a lack of folic acid will cause anaemia and sometimes other symptoms.